khofstadter/CS220-AU-navigating-the-digital-world/audio-visual-tools.md

    - example:
      - https://rebelwisdom.podbean.com/
      - https://podcast.app/eckhart-tolle-essential-teachings-p687019/
-  - sometimes its the audio only version of the original video format
+  - sometimes it's the audio-only version of the original video format

 2. storytelling with mixed material e.g. interviews, sound design and music and narration
    - more artistic